Skip to main content

 Who can I bring with me?

-• Guidance for outpatient departments should be followed in relation to patients and visitors attending these areas.
+• Guidance for patients and visitors visiting outpatient departments should be followed.
 Read about any current restrictions or advice.

-• The patient support hub can assist if you require a companion to support you in clinic.
+• The patient support hub can help if you need a companion to support you at your appointment.

 What to bring with you